-Our principal objective is to generate net income for distribution to our stockholders through regular quarterly dividends from our net interest income, which is the spread between the interest income earned on our investment portfolio and the interest costs of our borrowings and hedging activities.
-We fund our investments through short-term borrowings structured as repurchase agreements.
-Since our IPO through August 31, 2009, we have paid dividends of \$73 million in the aggregate.
+Our principal goal is to generate net income for distribution to our stockholders through regular quarterly dividends from our net interest income, which is the spread between the interest income earned on our interest earning assets and the interest costs of our borrowings and hedging activities, and realized gains on our investments.
+We fund our investments primarily through short-term borrowings structured as repurchase agreements.
+Since our IPO through the date hereof, we have paid or declared dividends of \$171 million in the aggregate.

-We have elected to be taxed as a REIT under the Internal Revenue Code of 1986, as amended, or the Code, commencing with our taxable year ended December 31, 2008.
-As long as we qualify as a REIT, we generally will not be subject to federal income taxes on our taxable income to the extent that we annually distribute all of our taxable income to stockholders.
+We have elected to be taxed as a real estate investment trust, or REIT, under the Internal Revenue Code of 1986, as amended (the "Code"), commencing with our tax year ended December 31, 2008.
+As such, we are required to distribute annually 90% of our taxable net income.
+As long as we qualify as a REIT, we will generally not be subject to U.S. federal or state corporate taxes on our taxable net income to the extent that we distribute all of our annual taxable net income to our stockholders.
+We are externally managed by American Capital Agency Management, LLC (our "Manager"), a subsidiary of a wholly-owned portfolio company of American Capital, Ltd.